OMGBiscuits/whitepaper-philosophy/slides/index.md

 Code before Words **=** Language Engineering

 Note:
+What is a WP? a structured document that explains a problem and a solution.
-This isn’t a paper about computers; it’s a paper about words we already use—and how changing their meanings changes what we can do together.
+This isn’t a paper about computers; it’s a paper about words we already use, and how changing their meanings changes what we can do together.
+Meanings of words I want to explore.
+Thus Language Engineering

 ---

 ## What are we really talking about?

 "How much bitcoin do you have?"
 <img src="assets/images/TwanHuysChristineLagard.jpg" width="300"  style="float:right;">